 CEXs and DEXs have their own liquidity strategies, such as:

-- Market makers providing buy and sell orders
+- Market makers provide buy and sell orders

 - High trading volume incentives